Dr Guy Woodward

 My research interests lie in the intersections of literature, politics and international relations, with a particular focus on culture in Ireland and Britain during the mid-twentieth century and Second World War.
 My first book, Culture, Northern Ireland, and the Second World War (Oxford University Press, 2015) built on research for my doctoral thesis and argues that the war, as a unique interregnum in the history of Northern Ireland, challenged the entrenched political and social makeup of the province and had a profound effect on its cultural life.

-In addition to my role at Durham I have been working on a project entitled Imagining Yugoslavia in Mid-Century British and Irish Writing, which examines how and why writers in Britain and Ireland became involved in military and political debates around the fate of Yugoslavia during the Second World War and Cold War.
+In addition to my role at Durham I am working on a project entitled Imagining Yugoslavia in Mid-Century British and Irish Writing, which examines how and why writers in Britain and Ireland became involved in military and political debates around the fate of Yugoslavia during the Second World War and Cold War.
 The project addresses a series of major literary writers – Louis MacNeice, Anthony Powell, Rebecca West, Evelyn Waugh – as well as lesser-known texts and archival sources.
 An article arising from this project, examining the experiences of the Irish dramatist Denis Johnston in Yugoslavia during the Second World War was published by the Irish University Review in 2018.

 - Woodward, G. (2015).
 Culture, Northern Ireland, and the Second World War.
 Oxford University Press. https://doi.org/10.1093/acprof%3Aoso/9780198716853.001.0001

-- Woodward, Guy (2021).
+- Woodward, G. (2021).
 Red Britain: the Russian revolution in mid-century culture.
 Textual Practice, 35(12), 2155-2158. https://doi.org/10.1080/0950236x.2019.1629640

-- Woodward, Guy (2020).
-Ian Whittington, Writing the Radio War: Literature, Politics and the BBC, 1939–1945.
-The Space Between: Literature and Culture 1918-1945
+- Woodward, G. (2019).
+Ian Whittington, Writing the Radio War: Literature, Politics and the BBC, 1939–1945

-- Woodward, Guy (2019).
+- Woodward, G. (2019).
 Michael Pierse (ed.), A History of Irish Working-Class Writing.
 Literature and History, 28(1), https://doi.org/10.1177/0306197319829579

-- Woodward, Guy (2019).
+- Woodward, G. (2019).
 The Politics of Football in Yugoslavia: Sport, Nationalism and the State by Mills, Richard.
-The Slavonic and East European Review, 97(3), https://doi.org/10.5699/slaveasteurorev2.97.3.0574
+Slavonic and East European Review, 97(3), https://doi.org/10.5699/slaveasteurorev2.97.3.0574

 - Woodward, G. (2017).
-Christopher J. Fauske, Louis MacNeice: In a Between World.
-Sallins: Irish Academic Press, 2016.
+Academic Press, 2016.
 Xii + 163 pages.
 Irish University Review, 47(supplement), 583-585. https://doi.org/10.3366/iur.2017.0316

 Chapter in book

-- Woodward, Guy (2020).
+- Woodward, G. (2020).
 The War Observed.
-In Irish Literature in Transition, 1940–1980.
-Patten, Eve.
-Cambridge: Cambridge University Press.
-27-45.
+In E. Patten (Ed.), Irish Literature in Transition, 1940–1980 (27-45).
+Cambridge University Press. https://doi.org/10.1017/9781108616348.003

 - Woodward, G. (2017).
 John Hewitt.
-In The Cambridge Companion to Irish Poets.
-Dawe, G. Cambridge: Cambridge University Press.
-181-196.
+In G. Dawe (Ed.), The Cambridge Companion to Irish Poets (181-196).
+Cambridge University Press. https://doi.org/10.1017/9781108333313.017

 - Woodward, G. (2014).
-‘We must know more than Ireland’ John Hewitt and Eastern Europe.
-In A. O'Malley, & E. Patten (Eds.), Ireland, West to East: Irish Literary and Cultural Connections with Central and Eastern Europe.
-O'Malley, A. & Patten, E. Bern Peter Lang.
-101-114.
+‘We must know more than Ireland’: John Hewitt and Eastern Europe.
+In A. O'Malley, & E. Patten (Eds.), Ireland, West to East: Irish Literary and Cultural Connections with Central and Eastern Europe (101-114).
+Peter Lang. https://doi.org/10.3726/978-3-0353-0368-1

-- Depner, D. & Woodward, G. (2015).
+- Depner, D., & Woodward, G. (Eds.).
+(2015).
 Irish Culture and Wartime Europe, 1938-48.
-Portland, OR: Four Courts Press.
+Four Courts Press

-- Woodward, G. (2014).
+- Woodward, G. (Ed.).
+(2014).
 Across the Boundaries: Talking About Thomas Kilroy.
-Dublin, Ireland: Carysfort Press.
+Carysfort Press

-- Woodward, Guy (2022).
-‘Conducting his own Campaigns’ Evelyn Waugh and Propaganda.
+- Woodward, G. (2022).
+‘Conducting his own Campaigns’: Evelyn Waugh and Propaganda.
 The Review of English Studies, 73(308), 144-164. https://doi.org/10.1093/res/hgab057

-- Woodward, Guy (2021).
+- Woodward, G. (2021).
 Graham Greene Takes Flight.
-Modern Fiction Studies, 67(4), 637-659. https://doi.org/10.1353/mfs.2021.0035
+MFS: Modern Fiction Studies, 67(4), 637-659. https://doi.org/10.1353/mfs.2021.0035

-- Woodward, Guy (2018).
-‘These people know what they're fighting for’ Denis Johnston and the Partisans.
+- Woodward, G. (2018).
+‘These people know what they're fighting for’: Denis Johnston and the Partisans.
 Irish University Review, 48(2), 331-347. https://doi.org/10.3366/iur.2018.0358

 - Woodward, G. (2017).
 Douglas Goldring: ‘An Englishman’ and 1916.
 Literature and History, 26(2), 195-212. https://doi.org/10.1177/0306197317724666

 - Woodward, G. (2016).
 Post-war Irish Writing. https://doi.org/10.1093/obo/9780199846719-0072